Sainte-Agnès, Alpes-Maritimes: History

 The Fort Maginot de Sainte-Agnès, which was built as part of the Maginot Line in 1932, is now a museum.
 It was built to defend the area against possible Italian and German invasion.
-However, it was never used since the invaders went around it.
-Tourist can enter the fort which could house between 300 to 400 soldiers for up to three months.
+It successfully participated in the French victory over the invading Italian army in June 1940.
+Tourist can enter the fort which could house between 300 and 400 soldiers for up to three months.
 Tour schedules are irregular so tourists have to make sure to confirm before visiting.

 Geography

 The narrow road to the village provides views of Roquebrune-Cap-Martin, Menton and on to Italy.
 Visitors can get to Menton by train and take the bus (line 10) from the Gare Routière station to Sainte-Agnès.
 It is also possible to drive for 25 minutes along the scenic road.
 The village sits overlooking the city of Menton and the Mediterranean.